 The College also has an emergency alert notification system Blackboard Connect 5 for making everyone on campus aware of safety concerns of any kind.
 Students can sign up to receive emergency alert text messages or telephone calls (no charge but message and data rates may apply).
 Click here to sign up for emergency alert notifications.

-Required by the federal Clery Act, campus and neighborhood crime statistics, safety procedures, drug and alcohol polices, and emergency signals and procedures are available on the College website and in the College Catalog.
+Required by the federal Clery Act, campus and neighborhood crime statistics, safety procedures, drug and alcohol policies, and emergency signals and procedures are available on the College website and in the College Catalog.

 Discipline Poilicies and Procedures